Jumaruba/jtimesched/docs/09_assignment/09_assignment.md

 **Mutation**: `setValueAt : negated conditional`

-This mutant shows that the condition that verifies if the project is checked or not is not exercise.
-Therefore, we had to find a way to verify the output of logger when the `setValueAt` function is called to set the value of the `ProjectTableMode.COLUMN_CHECK` as true or false.
+This mutant shows that the condition that verifies if the project is checked or not is not exercised.
+Therefore, we had to find a way to verify the output of the logger when the `setValueAt` function is called to set the value of the `ProjectTableMode.COLUMN_CHECK` as true or false.
 For that, we created the tests `testCheckProject` and `testUncheckProject`.
-Furthermore, to be able to test the output of the logger, we created a custom `Handler` that stores the last message that is published to the logger in a class field:
+Furthermore, to be able to test the output of the logger, we created a custom `Handler` that stores the last message that is published in a class field:

 ```java
 class LogHandler extends Handler {